AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

    - **SHALL** ensure the resource conforms to the applicable ADHA profile
    - **SHALL** implement the guidance on extensibility if including “additional” elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)
    - **SHALL** implement the guidance on missing data if asserting a mandatory element is missing according to the section on [Missing Data](https://build.fhir.org/ig/AuDigitalHealth/ci-fhir-r4/guidance.html#missing-data)
+   - **SHALL** populate all Must Support elements where the sending system has that information unless:
+      - there is a clinical reason why supplying the information would be unsafe, mislaeding, or otherwise clinically inappropriate
+      - the data is surpressed due to a security or privacy reason

 A receiving system:
 - **SHALL** be capable of meaningfully processing the Must Support elements where the resource has been constructed in accordance with ADHA conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow